bjadamson/BoomHS/README.md

   - Sometimes a macro inside a translation unit is a better choice than inheriting from a base class.
 - Limit heap usage.
   - Use the stack for your objects.
-  - So far invoking raw "new" has not been necessary, this should be maintained moving forward unless a discussion results in it being considered necessary.
+  - So far invoking raw operator "new" has not been necessary, this should be maintained moving forward unless a discussion results in it being considered necessary.

   + Source-code formatting is done by invoking clang-format, use the format script inside the scripts/ directory.
 ```bash